 Shopify themes from Out of the Sandbox already come packed with tons of great features that are easy to configure using the built-in configuration panel — but a time may come when you'd like to add in a customization that is outside of the theme's default features and settings.

 A Few Notes to Consider before Customizing

 If you are not familiar with code, we recommend hiring a Shopify Expert to help customize the theme.

-It’s worth noting that, before you start any advanced customizations, to consider the pros and cons of making these types of changes.
+It’s worth noting that, before you start any advanced customizations, it's best to consider the pros and cons of making these types of changes.
 How vital is the change you are thinking about making?
-Also consider if there’s a way to accomplish the adjustment using one of the theme’s built-in settings in a way that doesn’t require code wrangling.
+Also, consider if there’s a way to accomplish the adjustment using one of the theme’s built-in settings in a way that doesn’t require code wrangling.

 These questions are all worth weighing since, even with the tips contained in this document, there are always downsides to modifying code.

 Note: Always make sure you have a backup of your theme files that you know works so you can revert to that if needed.
 In order to have a backup, create a duplicate copy of your theme first.
 You can do this by clicking 'Customize' > 'Duplicate'.

 Most theme publishers, including Out of the Sandbox, provide regular theme updates to add new features, support compatibility of new Web technologies, or fix bugs that are discovered, so keeping your theme up-to-date certainly has its advantages.

 When updating your theme with our Theme Updater, the app may be able to carry over basic customizations that you or your developer have made directly to the theme code.

 If any error messages are received when updating your theme to the latest version, all customizations to the mentioned files will need to be carried forward manually.